Total Law

 A Labour Market Needs Test is conducted to prove that the job position was offered to EEA residents before it was offered to a non-EEA resident.

-Employers do not need to meet the Labour Market Needs Test if they are looking to recruit someone to fulfill a role that is on the Critical Skills Occupation List or if the role has a salary of less than 64,000 euros per year.
+Employers do not need to meet the Labour Market Needs Test if they are looking to recruit someone to fulfill a role that is on the Critical Skills Occupation List or if the role has a salary of less than €64,000 per year.

 As an employer if you are unclear if you need to conduct a Labour Market Needs Test then reach out to an immigration specialist to ensure you are in a position to submit a General Employment Permit application.

-Remuneration Criteria for the General Employment Permit
+General Employment Permit Fees

-The General Employment Permit is only granted to roles that pay at least 30,000 euros per year.
+The General Employment Permit is only granted to roles that pay at least €34,000 per year.

 • Graduated from any of the Irish third-level institutions with an offer to work in any of the Critical Skills Occupations list, or